 To establish these elements, we will launch a full investigation into your accident.
 This includes taking a number of steps to ensure we understand exactly how the accident occurred, what caused your injuries, and the full value of your damages.

-This allows us to approach the insurance company or the judge and jury with a solid case that supports your right to compensation.
+This allows us to approach the insurance company, judge, and jury with a solid case supporting your right to compensation.

 Discuss Your Case with an Uninsured Motorist Accident Lawyer in Fort Lauderdale